 Paying Vendors via R365 Payments

-- Add a new Bank Account - Each Bank Account that will be used to issue payments to Vendors via R365 Payments must be properly setup and validated.
+Each Bank Account that will be used to issue payments to Vendors via R365 Payments must be properly setup and validated.
 On the contrary, if a Bank Account needs to be removed from R365 Payments, it can be done easily and effortlessly.
-Click here to learn more about Adding a New Bank Account to R365 Payments
+Click here to learn more about adding or removing a Bank Account to/from R365 Payments.

-- Add a new Vendor - Each Vendor that will be paid via R365 Payments must have the Payment Method on their respective Vendor record set to 'R365 Payments'.
+Each Vendor that will be paid via R365 Payments must have the Payment Method on their respective Vendor record set to 'R365 Payments'.
 On the contrary, if a Vendor needs to be removed from R365 Payments, it can be done easily and effortlessly.
-Click here to learn more about Setting up Vendors for R365 Payments
+Click here to learn more about adding or removing a Vendor to/from R365 Payments.